bhill6/local_llms_examples/Readme.md

 ## Running the examples

 ### Javascript Examples
+1. Ensure that you are using Node 18+ (older versions *may* work, but not tested)
+   1. ` node -v`
-1. Change to the directory of one of the javascript examples (`simple_chat` or `simplest_chat`).
+2. Change to the directory of one of the javascript examples (`simple_chat` or `simplest_chat`).
-2. Install the dependencies
+3. Install the dependencies
    1. `npm install`
-3. Run the script
+4. Run the script
    1. `node main.sh`

 ### Python Examples
 For best results, I'd suggest creating a separate Python virtual environment in each example directory.
+1. Ensure that you are using Python 3.9.x
+   1. `python -V`
-1. Change to the example directory
+2. Change to the example directory
-2. Create and activate a new python virtual environment
+3. Create and activate a new python virtual environment
    1. `python -m venv .venv`
    2. `. .venv/bin/activate`
-3. Install the requirements
+4. Install the requirements
    1. `pip install -r requirements.txt`
-4. Run the script
+5. Run the script
    1. `python main.py`

 For examples that provide a web interface, it will be available at [http://localhost:7861](http://localhost:7861)

+NOTE: Some of the examples will need to download a relatively large model file (about 5 GB) upon first run.